revaturelabs/interviewquestions/Java/OOP/WrapperClasses.md

 <summary><b>Show Answer</b></summary>

  > Yes, wrapper classes are immutable.
- > wrapper classses are used to store data i collections and as a developer one doesnt wish that all the values in collection are changed just because a primitive value is changed.
+ > wrapper classes are used to store data in collections and as a developer one doesn't wish that all the values in a collection are changed just because a primitive value is changed.